jronallo/jronallo.github.com/source/_posts/2012-01-22-microdata-examples-for-cultural-heritage-organizations.markdown

 Uses the Schema.org [JobPosting](http://schema.org/JobPosting) type.
-See the my [Code4Lib Article in the section "Another way forward for the cultural heritage sector?"](/blog/html5-microdata-and-schema-dot-org-code4lib-article/) for how the history of the JobPosting type may be relevant to how cultural heritage organizations might pursue extending the Schema.org vocabularies.
+See the my [Code4Lib Article in the section "Another way forward for the cultural heritage sector?"](/blog/html5-microdata-and-schema-dot-org-code4lib-article/) for how the history of the JobPosting type is relevant to how cultural heritage organizations might pursue extending the Schema.org vocabularies.
 (Thanks to Ed Summers for putting this site together and making some [requested changes](https://github.com/code4lib/shortimer/commit/902e944414ad3fda14ea2574c250e2808e16dd80).)